the-road-to-learn-react/the-road-to-react/manuscript/react-modern/component-composition.md

 * Compare your source code against the author's [source code](https://bit.ly/492oks5).
   * Recap all the [source code changes from this section](https://bit.ly/3u4KkDB).
-  * Optional: If you are using TypeScript, check out Robin's source code [here](https://bit.ly/3Eebr23).
+  * Optional: If you are using TypeScript, check out the author's source code [here](https://bit.ly/3Eebr23).
 * Read more about [Component Composition in React](https://www.robinwieruch.de/react-component-composition/).
 * Optional: [Leave feedback for this section](https://forms.gle/L2GgfHVjAAwbqudq8).